brainysmurf/datastoresync/README.md

 # called the 'update_name' function of the template.
 ```

 The last part of this framework to understand is what exists at Level 4, the "objects".
 These are instances of python classes, often with properies defined on them.
 The framework takes the primitive values that are yielded from the importer, and instantiates a new instance of the class by keyword, where idnumber is the first and only parameter.
+A vital aspect to understand is that the objects specified by source.users and dest.users have to have the exact same properties.

+The way to ensure the objects are symmetical is uing python code to augment itself.
+For example, one application can export the user names, but does so in a "Last, First Middle" convention, whereas the other application has two fields "firstname" and "lastname".
+Since the importer passes the values to the object as found in the source, at the object level, python code can be used augment itself in order to match the other side, by creating a property "name" that operates on `self._lastfirst`.
+The initial underscore in `_lastfirst` indicates to the framework that it doesn't sync and is to be ignored (and doesn't have to be matched on the other side).

 So we need to understand, in depth, how to use the framework to do the following things: (1) Define the branches, (2) Define the code up the importers, and (3) Define the objects.